Guava honey mead is really known as a melomel; it's a wine with a difference.

 A guava honey mead like this can be ready to drink from 18 weeks from the start; about 4 months.

-Cappings, these can be left on for a long time.
-But you can separate after 3 weeks.
+Cappings can be left on for a long time, or you can separate them after 3 weeks.

 If your SG is too high you can add water.
 Just make sure it has been boiled.

 It might be an idea to make a box with polystyrene to house the mead.
-Going below 18°C might cause the ferment to get stuck.
-Have a infra-red light shining onto the mead to warm it up at night.
+Going below 18°C might cause the ferment to get stuck; or have an infra-red light shining onto the carboy to warm it up at night.

 Guava honey mead can only realistically be made if you have easy access to natural honey and the fruit; a wonderful aperitif.